RallyTools/RallyRestToolkitForPython/doc/source/interface.rst

     dictionary used to populate the Artifact's attributes.
 This method provides an easy means of obtaining the appropriate entity for the particular entity and state Name you want.
-Typically the usage would be along the lines of this example: info = { ...., "State" : rally.getState('Feature', 'Discovering').ref, ... })
+Typically the usage would be along the lines of this example:

+       info = { ...., "State" : rally.getState('Feature', 'Discovering').ref, ... })

+    WARNING: This method only works with PortfolioItem subclasses at this time.
+             (Theme, Initiative, Feature)

 .. method:: getStates(entityName)